kforner/fuzzycoco/USAGE.md

 You will set some parameters in the `params.json` file, that will always have precedence over default values or computed values.

+Check [PARAMS.md](./PARAMS.md) for the parameters documentation.
-You may look at one example: [/tests/e2e/iris36/params.json](./tests/e2e/iris36/params.json)
+You may also look at one example: [/tests/e2e/iris36/params.json](./tests/e2e/iris36/params.json)

 ### data file (input, output, both)